 Total Coliforms Are Present in Well (but E. coli Is Absent), Follow-Up Sampling, and Disinfection

 Use this section as guidance when a well sample result shows that total coliforms are present and the result is not from a triggered well sample that was taken because total coliforms were present in the distribution system.
-A PWS must issue a boil water advisory if they receive E.coli-present sample results from a well that does not have RIDOH-approved 4-log disinfection treatment.
+A PWS must issue a boil water notice if they receive E.coli-present sample results from a well that does not have RIDOH-approved 4-log disinfection treatment.
 To read more about required boil water orders, go to the Emergency Information for Public Water Systems webpage.

 If sample results from a PWS’s well show total coliforms are present and sample results from the primary sampling location listed on the coliform sampling plan show total coliforms are absent, the PWS must take a follow-up sample from the primary sampling location within 24 hours.
 This is a follow-up routine sample, not a repeat sample.